Periop 101 Support and FAQs

 Set up hands-on skills lab for your learners.
 Utilize the Skills Lab Checklists located in the Administrator Resources module.

-Join the Clinical Nurse Educator Assembly and the Periop 101 Admin group in the Periop Corner and get connected with other perioperative educators.
+Looking for the Clinical Nurse Educator Specialty Assembly?
+All specialty assemblies are now located on Nursing Network.
+You may also join the Periop 101 Admin Group in the Periop Corner to get connected with other perioperative educators.

-Take advantage of your free membership and access learning engagement tools and clinical resources to support your team's learning.
+Take advantage of your free membership and access learner engagement tools and clinical resources to support your team's learning.

-Attend the quarterly Administrator Webinars for best practice and implementation tips and tricks.
-Webinar information and registration may be found within the Administrator Resources.
+Attend the bimonthly Administrator Webinars for best practice and implementation tips and tricks.
+Webinar information and registration may be found within the Administrator Resources and the Administrator Dashboard in the AORN Learning Center (ALC).

-Periop 101 agreement renewals are now exclusively available through AORN.
+Periop 101 agreement renewals and purchase of additional seats are now exclusively available through AORN.
 Find out what this means for you

-Administrators have access through the end of the facility agreement.
+Administrators have access through the end of the three-year facility agreement.

 For the required completion of the Administrator Implementation Course, the Administrator receives .75 CH.